jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

   The difference is nuonced but can be summed up in one sentence.
 Free Software is a moral/societal issue protecting the freedom of users/communities to freely (not cost) use, examine, modify, and share source code.
 Opensource software is a transparent development model that promotes its superior methodology and its ability to prevent vendor lockin, based on the code being open and available under a license.
 One is moral, one is developmental focused.

   Free Software was and still is championed by the [FSF](http://fsf.org "FSF") and [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman "RMS").
-Opensource software term was initially coined in 1998 by the Open Source Initiative and made famous by [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond "ESR").
+Opensource software term was initially coined in 1998 by the Open Source Initiative and made famous by [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond "ESR".

 ![*Opensource Licenses*](images/Chapter-02/Licenses/640px-Software_licensing_spectrum.png "Licenses") [^3]